 Information Receptions are scheduled once a month on campus January through early June at - www.tacoma.uw.edu/mcl-info-session.
 Prospective students can connect and learn more by joining the University of Washington Cybersecurity and Leadership Networking Group on LinkedIn.

 Yes.
 We require the GRE.
 The institution code is; 4854.
 Department code: 5199 (any department).

 Can I waive the GRE requirement for this program?

-Waivers of the GRE requirement will only be considered from those applicants who exceed basic MCL admission requirements (including a 3.0 GPA or above, on a 4.0 scale; strong recommendation letters, and a completed application) and who meet at least one of the following requirements:
+Waivers of the GRE requirement will only be considered from those applicants who exceed basic admission requirements (including a 3.0 GPA or above, on a 4.0 scale; strong recommendation letters, and a completed application) and who meet at least one of the following requirements:

 - having a previously completed graduate or professional degree